"Curso em Vídeo"

 The <cite> attribute is not displayed in the screen.
 Its purpose is to orient SEO...
 And most of all it specifies a URL to a document that explains:

-4. Why some text was deleted <del>, containing a URL to a document that explains the deletion .
+<blockquote> (see below), or<q>(see below), or<ins>, or<del>, containing a URL to a document that explains the deletion .<blockquote> tag

 The HTML <blockquote> element defines a section that is quoted from another source.